bobzurad/zsandbox.azurewebsites.net/linux/aero15-arch/README.md

-these files last used on a 2012 MacBook Air running Arch Linux with i3
+these files last used on a Gigabyte Aero 15 running Arch Linux with i3

 ## prereqs